-A domain name represents your "address" on the Internet.
+A domain name represents your "address" on the Internet, Also called a "URL".
 It is a written phrase that contains several components separated by a period ("dot").
 Internet computers that track and locate each domain name actually use numeric addresses (e.g. 184.108.40.206) , so that within the system each domain name has a numeric equivalent.
 You don't have to worry about this since Domain Name Servers (DNS) take care of the matching.
-However, this is the reason why each domain must be assigned to a functioning Domain Name Servers.
+However, this is the reason why each domain must be assigned to a functioning Domain Name Servers

-No, neither do you have FTP access.
-If you would like a web site please see our Hosting Section.
+No we are sorry you do not.
+If you would like a web site please see our Web Hosting Section

 Anyone trying to establish a presence on the Internet should register a domain name.
 Domains can be brands, trademarks, service marks, company names, products, services, family names, your name, organizations, interests, etc.

 What are the Benefits of Owning a Domain Name?

 Like any trade name, logo, or brand name, your domain name represents a part of your business identity - something customers and business associates can recognize, remember, and positively associate with your services or products.
 Registering your domain name will at very least prevent someone else from using it.
 More important, however, is that with your own use on the Internet it becomes a constant positive reinforcement.
 With your own domain name, access on the World Wide Web becomes a simple matter of entering Yourname.com.
 No one has to write it down, they remember it.
 Similarly, every Email message affirms your name as your address becomes: YourName@YourName.com Simple, elegant, and much more effective than: firstname.lastname@example.org

 Providing you are not taking some other company's trademark or otherwise infringing on their legal rights, You, the applicant, are the owner of the domain name.
 RSH Web Services acts as a service agency only and has no interests in or claims on the name.
 The owner (known as the Administrative Contact) has full authority and responsibility for the domain name and its use